artefactual/archivematica-storage-service-docs/administrators.rst

    :width: 80%
    :alt: Storage Service locations screen.

-A storage Location is contained in a Space, and knows its purpose in the Archivematica system.
+A storage Location is contained within a Space, and knows its purpose in the Archivematica system.
 Each Location is associated with at least one pipeline; with the exception of Backlog and Currently Processing locations, for which there must be exactly one per pipeline, a pipeline can have multiple instances of any location, and a location can be associated with any number of pipelines.
 Currently, a Location can have one of eight purposes: Transfer Source, Transfer Backlog, AIP Storage, DIP Storage, Currently Processing, Storage Service Internal Processing, AIP Recovery or FEDORA Deposit.